VA Loan Assumption: How It Works (Fees, Eligibility, Entitlement)

 • Pay the original interest rate at a fixed rate

-• The seller’s benefits will restore fully by allowing them to use their full VA Home loan entitlement, including the option to buy with no down payment
+• The seller’s benefits will be restored fully by allowing them to use their full VA Home loan entitlement, including the option to buy with no down payment

 • Simplified transfer process that can be completed quickly